scipy-lectures/scientific-python-lectures/intro/language/reusing_code.rst

     .. warning::

         Don't implement option parsing yourself.
-Use modules such as :mod:`optparse`, :mod:`argparse` or :mod`docopt`.
+Use a dedicated module such as :mod:`argparse`.

 Importing objects from modules